-They are full day courses running Saturday, June 13 through Wednesday, June 17.
+They are full-day courses running Saturday, June 4 through Wednesday, June 8.
 Successful completion of the Business Credit Principles course satisfies a Credit Business AssociateSM (CBASM) course requirement.
-Financial Statement Analysis 2: Credit and Risk Assessment is an excellent preparatory class for the Certified Credit Executive® (CCE®) designation exam and is also a core course for NACM’s the Certified Credit and Risk AnalystSM (CCRASM) designation.
+Financial Statement Analysis 2: Credit and Risk Assessment is an excellent preparatory class for the Certified Credit Executive® (CCE®) designation exam and is also a core course for NACM’s Certified Credit and Risk AnalystSM (CCRASM) designation.

-Two certificate session courses are being presented at the 2020 NACM Credit Congress in Las Vegas, Business Credit Principles and Financial Statement Analysis 2: Credit and Risk Assessment.
+Two certificate session courses are being presented at the 2022 NACM Credit Congress in Louisville, Business Credit Principles and Financial Statement Analysis 2: Credit and Risk Assessment.
 They are held from Saturday morning through Wednesday afternoon of the conference and are separate from our educational breakout sessions.
-Participants must attend all five segments of the course and must successfully complete the exam offered on the last day (Wednesday afternoon, June 17) to pass each course, respectively.
-A certificate course fee of $389.00 and the purchase of the course textbooks are required in addition to the Full Delegate registration fee.
+Participants must attend all five segments of the course and must successfully complete the exam offered on the last day (Wednesday afternoon, June 8) to pass each course, respectively.
+A certificate course fee of $399.00 and the purchase of the course textbooks are required in addition to the Full Delegate registration fee.

 BCP Certificate Course Details